kalvinz61/kalvinz61/README.md

 As an aspiring software engineer and graduate of Fullstack Academy, I strive to utilize my talent and skills in order to learn, grow and equally contribute to a compassionate and dedicated team.

 At my core lies a need to dissect complex systems and understand how they work.
 I've led a successful career in the automotive industry for almost a decade, where it was made very clear that my hunger for knowledge would only continue to grow deeper.
 This naturally led me to the field of software engineering which I found to be the perfect mixture of creative problem solving and technical mastery.
-Since graduating from bootcamp in the summer of 2020, I've been honing my skills in hopes of affecting meaningful and collaborative change through the discipline of technology.

 ### Skills

 <table>